Why Svalbard?

 Ready for an adventure?

-Signed up for the expedition, but wondering what to pack?
-You can tick off the gear here to make sure you've got everything ready.
+You've signed up for the expedition, but wondering what to pack?
+You can check off your gear here and ensure you've got everything you need.

 Pack your bags and be prepared for the eternal winter of Svalbard and the year-round low temperatures.